orbisgis/h2gis/docs/dev/ST_Snap.md

 ### Description

-Returns a `GEOMETRY` that was a snapping between two Geometries with a given tolerance.
+Returns a `GEOMETRY` that was a snapping between two `GEOMETRIE`s with a given tolerance.
-Snaps the vertices and segments of a Geometry to another Geometry's vertices.
+Snaps the vertices and segments of a GEOMETRY to another GEOMETRY's vertices.
 A snap `distance tolerance` is used to control where snapping is performed.

 ### Examples
 | geomA LINESTRING | geomB LINESTRING |